Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 **Scenario1: Optimization Not Necessary -  Use Case: Historical Data Archive**

-Imagine you have a sytem whre you´re strogin historical data, say for compiliance or archival purposes.
+Imagine you have a sytem whre you´re storing historical data, say for compiliance or archival purposes.

 - Is written once an then rarely , if ever update or querid
 - Is ingested in large, infrequent batches, doest not require real-teime or lowlatenciy access